EDAPINENUT/ppflow/README.md

 ```
 where foldx is the software. `./tools/score/foldx_energy.py` gives an example of our python interface for foldx stability.

 #### ADCP: We provide the available ADFRsuite software in `./bin`.
-If it does not compatible with your system, please install it through https://ccsb.scripps.edu/adcp/downloads/.
+If it is not compatible with your system, please install it through https://ccsb.scripps.edu/adcp/downloads/.
 Copy the `ADFRsuite_x86_64Linux_1.0.tar` into `./bin`.
 Finally, the installed ADCP into `./bin` should look like
 ```
 - bin
     - ADFRsuite_x86_64Linux_1.0